The Pay and Non-Pay Content of Job Ads: Pay and Non-Pay Attributes in Vacancy Texts

 Based on the two approaches described above, we are able to identify 47 distinct job attributes, as well as an initial set of expressions associated with each attribute.
-We summarize these 47 attributes in ten broad categories within classes of pay and non-pay job attributes, as shown in Table \ref{tab:broad_categories}.
-Taken together, these attributes cover a variety of different job characteristics advertised in the text of job ads, such as information on career opportunities, convenient/inconvenient hours, and the quality of the workplace.
+For the purpose of illustration, we summarize the 47 attributes in ten broad categories within classes of pay and non-pay job attributes, as shown in Table \ref{tab:broad_categories}.
+Taken together, these attributes cover a variety of different job characteristics advertised in job ads, such as information on career opportunities, convenient/inconvenient hours, and the quality of the workplace.
 The full list of job attributes with descriptions is provided in Appendix Tables \ref{tab:attributes_pay_explained}-\ref{tab:attributes_nonpay2_explained}.

 \paragraph{Step 2: Expressions corresponding to each job attribute} Each job attribute retrieved in Step 1 is associated with an initial set of expressions.
 For instance, the attribute ``flexible working hours,'' is associated with the target expressions ``flexible working hours'' and ``flexible work time arrangements.''\footnote{The corresponding expressions in Norwegian are ``fleksibel arbeidstid'' and ``fleksible arbeidstidsordninger,'' which denote working hour schemes that offer workers the possibility to choose their own schedule.} In Step 2, we seek to enrich this initial set by including other common ways of referring to the same attributes.